jirimilos/802.11ad-phy-sim/README.md

 All m- or mex- files are made entirely by authors, excepting the Soft-sphere decoder implementation which was originally developed at Vienna Univeristy of Technology within the LTE Link Level Simulator, see paper:

-*C. Mehlf{\"u}hrer, J. Colom Ikuno, M. Simko, S. Schwarz, M. Wrulich and M. Rupp, "The Vienna LTE Simulators - Enabling Reproducibility in Wireless Communications Research," in EURASIP Journal on Advances in Signal Processing, Vol. 2011, pp. 1-13, 2011. doi: 10.1186/1687-6180-2011-29 URL: http://publik.tuwien.ac.at/files/PubDat_199104.pdf*
+> C. Mehlführer, J. Colom Ikuno, M. Simko, S. Schwarz, M. Wrulich and M. Rupp, "The Vienna LTE Simulators - Enabling Reproducibility in Wireless Communications Research," in EURASIP Journal on Advances in Signal Processing, Vol. 2011, pp. 1-13, 2011. doi: 10.1186/1687-6180-2011-29 URL: http://publik.tuwien.ac.at/files/PubDat_199104.pdf

 ## Short description
 Main blocks of the transmitting (TX) part are the follows: